GravityKit/GravityView/readme.txt

 = develop =

 * Added: A "Read Status" field to display whether an entry has been read or not.
 Previously, the status was output as either 1 or 0.
 Now, you can customize the labels for "Read" and "Unread" statuses.
+	- You can now sort a View by "Read Status"

 __Developer Updates:__